BU-AdS/2D-LongRange-Ising/README.md

 ### GSL
-The lattice tuning routines require linear regression routines, found in 'GSL'.
-Edit the Makefile to be your path to 'GSL'.
+The lattice tuning routines require linear regression routines, found in `GSL`.
+Edit the Makefile to be your path to `GSL`.
 This build is using v2.4: https://www.gnu.org/software/gsl/

 ## Compilation